 - Network perks.
 Card payment networks provide a host of exclusive travel, lifestyle, shopping, dining and entertainment offers to existing cardholders.
-For example, Visa Entertainment, Mastercard Priceless Cities and American Express Invites all offer cardholders entertainment perks such as presale concert tickets, event discounts and access to private lounges.
+For example, Visa Entertainment, Mastercard Priceless Cities and American Express Offers all offer cardholders entertainment perks such as presale concert tickets, event discounts and access to private lounges.

 Can I transfer Zip Money or Zip Pay funds to other accounts?